Billy Reid (footballer, born 1963): Swansea City

 Reid was appointed assistant manager at Swansea City on 11 June 2018, again working with Graham Potter.
 Swansea finished in 10th place in their first season back in the Championship after relegation from the Premier League.
 The Swans made the quarter final of the FA Cup controversially losing to Manchester City.

 Brighton & Hove Albion

 Potter was appointed as the new Brighton & Hove Albion manager on 20 May 2019 where Reid, coach Bjorn Hamberg and head of recruitment Kyle Macaulay moved to the Sussex club alongside Potter.
-Reid was set to take charge of Brighton's away fixture at Leicester City on 23 January 2022, due to Potter testing positive for Covid–19.
+Reid was set to take charge of Brighton's away fixture at Leicester City on 23 January 2022, due to Potter testing positive for COVID-19.
 However, Reid himself later tested positive meaning first team coach Björn Hamberg had to take charge of the 1–1 draw.

 Chelsea

 In September 2022, Reid moved to Chelsea from Brighton as Potter's assistant coach, along with attacking coach Bruno Saltor Grau, defensive coach Bjorn Hamberg, and goalkeeping coach Ben Roberts.
+Just over 6 months in, after a sustained run of poor results, Reid left Chelsea along with Potter.

+West Ham United

+On 9 January 2025, Reid was appointed first-team coach at West Ham United, once again supporting Graham Potter.